manveru/innate/README.md

 #### Dispatcher::Directory

-Will also be removed, there is a directory listing middleware already
+This will also be removed.
+There is a directory listing middleware already.

 #### Dispatcher::Error

-There's middleware for this as well, and a canonical way of routing errors to other actions, this used to be one of the most difficut parts of Ramaze and it will be removed to make things simpler.
+There's middleware for this as well, and a canonical way of routing errors to other actions.
+This used to be one of the most difficult parts of Ramaze and it will be removed to make things simpler.

 #### Dispatcher::File